 I was very proud of myself.
 I was pretty sure Nature wouldn’t be bothering me anymore, not after that blast.

-The endless parade of happy couples and families continued to pass by me as I sat in the cheap seats with my cold, kernelly popcorn, mustering up some anemic cheers.
+The endless parade of happy couples and families continued to pass by me as I sat with my cold, kernelly popcorn, mustering up some anemic cheers.
 Rah, rah, reproduction.
 Everyone seemed to be getting pregnant.
 I emailed my friend Kathy to tell her that whenever the next pregnancy was announced at work, I planned to indulge in self-pity and spend the day in bed with Fudgie the Whale.
 I meant a Fudgie the Whale cake, which I would eat, but typing the misleading sentence conjured up disturbing images of me giving birth to a bastard Carvel creation.
 I tried to think of what to name my offspring.
 Fudgie the Bastard?
 Illegitipuss?
 The Misbegotten Chipster?
 It sounded like a great list.
 I pitched it to McSweeney’s, but it turns out they don’t appreciate the obvious hilarity of a Cookiepuss conceived out of wedlock.